near/docs/docs/tutorials/test-your-smart-contracts.md

 ## Step 3 - Write a couple of tests for the contract

 Before we do anything else we should test our code to make sure our smart contract works as expected.
+For this we will use AS-Pect

 We can test the contract right away by writing some code in JavaScript.